-It’s hot out there and your plants may need extra protection this week as temperatures climb.
+It’s hot out there and your plants may need extra protection this weekend as temperatures climb.
 Consider moving tender container plants into shady areas.
 Also note that the best time to water is in the early morning or evening so that plants lose less to evaporation.

 - Watch our recent webinar about protecting the garden during drought

 - See more of our WaterWise tips

 - See our WaterWise plant list